delta-incubator/delta-kernel-rs/README.md

 interoperability with a wide range of query engines.
 It currently only supports reads.

-Delta's (the open-source [storage format][delta-protocol]) [reference implementation][delta-github] is effectively a Spark library.
-That is, one must use the JVM and Spark to interact with Delta tables.
+Delta is an open-source [storage format][delta-protocol] with a [reference implementation][delta-github] that is effectively a Spark library.
+For the reference implementation, JVM/Spark are required to interact with Delta tables.
 Delta-kernel-rs, by contrast, aims to democratize interacting with Delta tables by providing a means of 'teaching' any query engine how to read (and in the future, write) Delta tables.